lifting-bits/mcsema/README.md

 ### How do you pronounce McSema and where did the name come from?

 McSema is pronounced 'em see se ma' and is short for machine code semantics.

+### Why do I need IDA Pro to use McSema?

+McSema's goal is binary to bitcode translation.
+Accurate disassembly and control flow recovery is a separate and difficult problem.
+IDA has already invested countless man-hours into getting disassembly right, and it only makes sense that we re-use existing work.
+We understand that not everyone can afford an IDA license.
+With the original release of McSema, we shipped our own tool recursive descent disassembler.
+It was never as good as IDA and it never would be.
+Maintaining the broken tool took away valuable development time from more important McSema work.
+We hope to eventually transition to more accessible control flow recovery frontends, such as Binary Ninja (we have a branch with [initial Binary Ninja support](https://github.com/trailofbits/mcsema/tree/getcfg_binja)).
+We very warmly welcome pull requests that implement new control flow recovery frontends.

+### I'm a student and I'd like to contribute to McSema.
+How can I help?

+We would love to take you on as an intern to help improve McSema.
+We have several project ideas labelled `intern_project` in [the issues tracker](https://github.com/trailofbits/mcsema/issues?q=is%3Aissue+is%3Aopen+label%3Aintern_project).
+You are not limited to those items: if you think of a great feature you want in McSema, let us know and we will sponsor it.
+Simply contact us on our [Slack channel](https://empireslacking.herokuapp.com/) or via mcsema@trailofbits.com and let us know what you'd want to work on and why.